Temporal artery inflammation symptoms treatment. What is temporal arteritis. Description of inflammation of the temporal artery

 Causes of temporal arteritis

 To date, the exact causes of temporal arteritis are unknown.
-Nevertheless, it has been established that the natural processes of aging of blood vessels and the concomitant destruction of their walls, as well as genetic predisposition, will play an important role in the development of the disease.
+However, it has been established that the natural processes of aging of blood vessels and the concomitant destruction of their walls, as well as genetic predisposition, will play an important role in the development of the disease.

-Temporal arteritis - the main symptoms
+Temporal arteritis - main symptoms

 Throbbing pain in the temples may be the first symptom of temporal arthritis.